 The geothermal areas of the East-African Rift System are not all of the same type.
 Even though related to the Rift the geological settings are different.
-Some are volcanic, others are not.
+Some are volcanic, and the volcanoes are different.
+Others are not volcanic.
 Parts of the rift zones are highly volcanic but large segments of them are sediment or lake filled grabens.
-Extreme cases are also found where rift-related fractures produce permeability in basement rocks.
+Cases are also found where rift-related fractures produce permeability in basement rocks.
 In retrospect it may be useful to point out the differences and likely resource characteristics.

-Below seven types are described, and in which countries they occur as the dominant type.
-Three of those types are genuine high-temperature geothermal resources.
-Two may be accessible only in the off flow zone of high-temperature geothermal fields.
-One is of the sedimentary basin type resource of low to medium temperature, and one other of the low-temperature type is related to fractured basement rock.
+Below, the different types are described, and in which countries they occur as the dominant type.
+Most of those are genuine high temperature geothermal areas and they are accessible to a different degree.
+Others are high stratovolcanoes, difficult of access except in the off flow zone of the high temperature geothermal systems.
+Sedimentary basin type of low to medium temperature occur, and one of the low temperature type is related to fractured basement rock.

-2. OFF RIFT VOLCANOES
+2. OFF MAIN RIFT VOLCANOES